luisfer/rosemary-js/readme.md

 Rosemary.js is a flexible and powerful knowledge management library that serves as a canvas for your ideas and data.
 It provides a foundation for organizing, connecting, and analyzing information in ways that are meaningful to you.

+## 🚨 Important Notice

+**Version 1.0.0 is now deprecated due to critical bugs.
+Please upgrade to version 1.1.0 (Tuscan Blue) for a more stable and reliable experience.**

+## 🚀 What's New in 1.1.0

+- 🛠️ Improved flexibility and robustness in core functionality
+- 🐛 Fixed critical bugs in data management and leaf connections
+- 🛡️ Enhanced error handling and edge case management
+- 🧪 Expanded test suite for increased reliability

 ## 🎨 Your Data, Your Way

 Rosemary.js doesn't dictate how you should organize your information.
 Instead, it offers a set of tools that you can use to create your own unique knowledge management system.
 Whether you're organizing research notes, analyzing stock market data, or connecting seemingly unrelated ideas, Rosemary.js adapts to your needs.